vedranvuk/commandline/README.md

 ## Status

+Working as intended.
 No API changes except additions planned.

 What's left:
-* Specialcasing for JSON values passed via command line.
-Especially compound types and quoting stuffs.
+* Reflect incomming, will replace JSON with a light string converter.
 * Maybe abstract value parsing with codecs.
+* Maybe support complex structures as parameters.
+* Maybe add a reflector from Go composites to preconstructed Parser.
+* Maybe go:generate command handlers from a Parser instance.

 ## License